 The raid had little tactical impact, but it did significantly raise American morale in the dark days of early 1942 and led directly to the strategic American victory at the Battle of Midway, June 5-7, 1942.
 It also

 Erected by U.S. Air Force.

 Location.
-30° Touch for map.
+30° 41.021′ N, 86° 21.517′ W. Marker is in Eglin Air Force Base, Florida, in Walton County.
+Marker is on Bob Sikes Road (State Road 280) 2½ miles east of Road 285, on the right when traveling east.
 This marker is located within the Eglin Air Force Reservation.
 Do not travel off Bob Sikes Road.
+Touch for map.
 Marker is at or near this postal address: Bob Sikes Road, Eglin AFB FL 32542, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 4 other markers are within 16 miles of this marker, measured as the crow flies.
 Cosson Family Tragedy (approx. 11.2 miles away); EOD Memorial (approx. 12.6 miles away); Confederate Park (approx. 14.3 miles away); Eglin Air Force Base (approx. 15.7 miles away).

 Related marker.
 Click here for another marker that is related to this marker.

 Also see . . .
 Wikipedia entry about Wagner Field.
 (Submitted on November 7, 2014, by Mark Hilton of Montgomery, Alabama.)

 Categories. • Air & Space • War, World II •